luxonis/depthai-experiments/gen2-license-plate-recognition/README.md

 which tries to decode the license plates texts

-> :warning: **This demo is adjusted to detect and recognize chinese license plates**!
-It may not work with other license plates
+> :warning: **This demo is uses an object detector that is trained to detect and recognize chinese license plates**!
+It may not work with other license plates.
+See roboflow's tutorial on training for other regions' plates, here: [https://blog.roboflow.com/oak-deploy-license-plate/](https://blog.roboflow.com/oak-deploy-license-plate/)

 ## Demo